AzulEye/CNN-Failures/README.md

 # CheckTranslationInvariance.py - creates figures with similar data as in table 1 of the paper.

-# InpaintingFunction.py - the function that takes an image with black background and produces an inpainted image (used in the inpainting protocol).
+# InpaintingFunction.py - takes an image with black background as input and produces an inpainted image (used in the inpainting protocol).